-As you know, Pastor John’s big book Providence (you can now preorder the title from our friends at Westminster Books for just $19.99) releases this month.
+As you know, Pastor John’s big book Providence releases this March.
 It’s seven hundred pages long and has over three thousand Bible citations.
 But over the course of the next several weeks, we want to look at the so-whats of the doctrine — and show you how some of the most important, key life-application points are relevant for your busy life.

 So for the next several weeks we are putting our sermon clip Wednesdays on hold in order to focus on the immediate implications of providence.
 Today is week number one, an introduction, with ten episodes to follow.
 Here now is Pastor John to introduce our new Wednesday series.